OpenDSA/OpenDSA/RST/en/PL/LazyLists.rst

    // integers in the given sequence var take = function (seq,n) { ... };

-The following slide-show illustrates how we could use these operations to construct and then expose various parts of an infinite sequence of 1s.
+The following slide show illustrates how we could use these operations to construct and then expose various parts of an infinite sequence of 1s.